-These changes have an impact on the 2018 estimated tax payments.
-Pass-Through Entities must now start paying estimated tax as outlined in the Guidelines below.
-Note that the first payment was due June 15.
+Pass-Through Entities must pay estimated tax as outlined in the Guidelines below.
 Individuals with pass through income may no longer need to make estimated payments for their pass-through income.

 Individuals who do make estimated payments for their pass-through income may be able to re-characterize the payments so that the payment is applied to the entity’s tax liability instead of the individual’s tax liability.